 - Any samples your appointment letter asks you to bring

 - Money for prescriptions or an exemption certificate

 - A list questions you want to ask

-Please ring the number on your appointment letter and an ask for an interpreter to be arranged for you
+Ring the number on your appointment letter and an ask for an interpreter to be arranged for you.